ECpE PhD student, Neelam Prabhu Gaunkar, recently received the IBM Ph.D. Fellowship award in the fundamental science and technology category.

 Prabhu Gaunkar’s research investigates the applicability of nuclear magnetic resonance (NMR) by improving and building novel sensor systems that will acquire reliable datasets non-invasively.
 What makes her work different is perhaps the fact that unlike conventional NMR systems, she wants to use a single-sided NMR system for imaging purposes.
 The single-sided system has a limited field of vision but is very portable.
 Thus, the main challenge lies in improving acquired image resolution and for this Prabhu Gaunkar plans to combine signals from an array of transmit/receive coils and control the magnetic field gradients.

-In order to receive the IBM Fellowship award, candidates must be nominated by both the department chair and their adviser.
+In order to receive the IBM Fellowship award, candidates must be nominated by both the department chair and their advisor.
 In Prabhu Gaunkar’s case, that person was Dr. Jiles.

 “I am delighted to hear that Neelam has been awarded an IBM Fellowship,” said Jiles.
 “The IBM Fellowships are prestigious and highly sought-after.
 Winning this fellowship is testimony to the achievements that she has already made in both research and education.”